Eshhar121/iwb361-cen/README.md

     http://localhost:8080
     ```

----

 # Usage

 - **Create an account** to start planning your event.
 - **Log in** and create your first event.
-- Manage guests, tasks, and budgets through the intuitive dashboard.
 - Share your event page with friends and family.

-# Contributing

-We welcome contributions!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add feature'`).
-5. Push to the branch (`git push origin feature-name`).
-6. Open a pull request.

-For larger changes, please open an issue first to discuss your ideas.

-# License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 # Contact